Test yourself before you commit. Find out what you want and what you can’t. You can thank me later

 That’s impossible.
 They used to be uniform, unimaginative, black-and-white

-At 30 your age starts to show on your face.
+At 30, things happen to your body that jolt you into a panic.
+Your age starts to show on your face.
 Your wrinkles make you look like your parents, the temporary fat has been on for three years and your hair took a turn for the thinner.
 Your self-image will linger on your prom-suited self for a few more years but you will hopefully stop dressing like 18 one day.
 Your knees can feel the least exertion and you can’t stop reading every single article ringing the alarm about your declining fertility.
 The weight keeps creeping up and that effortless good look takes longer and more difficult to maintain these days.
 It feels unfair that you have to keep making an effort.
 You want to stop working out, ironing your hair, and worrying about the last five pounds.

 You want to exhale and deflate.